awsdocs/aws-elemental-mediapackage-user-guide/doc_source/cdn-auth-setup.md

 ## Step 1: Configure a CDN custom origin HTTP header<a name="cdn-aut-setup-cdn"></a>

 In your CDN, configure a custom origin HTTP header that contains the header **X\-MediaPackage\-CDNIdentifier** and a value\.
-For the value, we recommend that you use the [UUID version 4](https://www.ietf.org/rfc/rfc4122.txt) format, which produces a 36 character string\.
+For the value, we recommend that you use the [UUID version 4](https://www.ietf.org/rfc/rfc4122.txt) format, which produces a 36\-character string\.
 If you aren't using the UUID version 4 format, the value must be 8\-128 characters long\.

 **Important**
 The value you choose should be a static value\.
 There isn't native integration between your CDN and AWS Secrets Manager, so the value should be static both in your CDN and in AWS Secrets Manager\.
 If you change this value after you configure your CDN and your secret, you have to manually rotate the value\.
 For more information, see [Rotating the CDN header value](cdn-auth-rotate.md)\.